League Rules

 The actual formula is rather long-winded, but in essence:

 Occasionally, a rider may feel the need to complain about something that has happened during a race.
 Any rider who wishes to make a protest at either a Commissaire's decision, or regarding an incident during the race must do so within 30 minutes of the race result being declared.
 Any correspondence outside of this time may be noted but not acted upon [British Cycling Rule 16.1.4.7].
-Basically, sending an email on the evening after a race is too late for us to help.
+In short, sending an email on the evening after a race is too late for us to help.